The Best Method for Handling the Hearsay Evidence Rule and Objections

 When to Make a Hearsay Objection

-You want to object the very first time opposing counsel offers evidence of an out-of-court statement.
+Your team should object the very first time opposing counsel offers evidence of an out-of-court statement.
 For the defense, more often than not, this will happen when the prosecution conducts the direct examination of the investigating officer.

 Listen for questions such as, “What did ___ say?” or “What did __ tell you?”